 1. Intense Instead of Difficult

 Does your child get excited easily, even with something as simple as being treated to his favourite ice cream?
 Do small things upset him easily, like leaving the playground five minutes earlier than usual?
 If the answer to both your questions is yes, what you have is an intense child.
 An intense child is one who feels all emotions more deeply than his peers.
 While this means it is easy to make your child happy, it also means that the smallest thing can upset him.
-Do yourself and your sweetling a favor and never call him difficult.
+Do yourself and your sweetling a favour and never call him difficult.
 Why?
 Because not only is your child born this way, being intense is as much a strength as it is a weakness.

-2. Introvert is Not the Same As Awkward
+2. Introvert Is Not the Same as Awkward

 3. Sensitive Not Fussy